Read This First

 Prompt 3: How can I apply Annie Duke’s notion of “resulting” to my dating life?

-The section turns on Learn from Each Experience.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Learn from Each Experience in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step takes the pressure from resulting and turns it toward resulting.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

 In dating, as in poker, not every good decision leads to a good outcome, and not every bad decision leads to a bad outcome.
 For instance, deciding to date someone because you share common interests and values is a sound decision, regardless of whether the relationship ultimately lasts.